Patriots OTAs Observations: Danny Etling Gets Rare Attention From Ernie Adams

 — Cornerback Jason McCourty also stayed on the upper field but didn’t participate in team drills for the second straight open session.

 — Tight ends Will Tye and Jacob Hollister were popular targets from quarterbacks in team drills.
-Both have upside as receiving threats in the Patriots’ offense as multiple players, including Troy Niklas, Dwayne Allen and rookie Ryan Izzo, fight for two backup spots behind Gronkowski.
+Both have upside as receiving threats in the Patriots’ offense, as multiple players, including Troy Niklas, Dwayne Allen and rookie Ryan Izzo, fight for two backup spots behind Gronkowski.

 — Linebackers Christian Sam and Kyle Van Noy, rookie cornerbacks Duke Dawson and J.C.
 Jackson and cornerbacks Jomal Wiltz and Eric Rowe had pass breakups in the session.
-Safety Damarius Travis picked the ball out of the air for an interception off Dawson’s breakup.
+Safety Damarius Travis snagged the ball out of the air for an interception off Dawson’s breakup.

 — Jackson received a ton of snaps, even playing across from starter Stephon Gilmore at times.
 With Jason McCourty remaining on the sidelines, it seems the spot across from Gilmore is wide open.